SynapseProject/synapse.docs/docs/plans/parms/index.md

 ```

 ### ParentExitData
 Passing data from a parent Action to its children it accomplished with the ParentExitData section, which is an array of Source/Target pairs (see detail below).
 If the Target path exists in the child data, the value updated.
 If the Target path does not exist, it will be created and seeded.
-As with Dynamic values, YAML/JSON structures arriving as strings may optionally be Parsed and integrated into the Parameters Values structure iteslf.
+As with Dynamic values, YAML/JSON structures arriving as strings may optionally be Parsed and integrated into the Parameters Values structure itself.

 ```yaml
   ParentExitData: